Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • extrasystoles;

-Acute ischemic disease
+Acute form of ischemic disease

 • myocardial infarction;